akumina/Automation/README.md

 ```
 Package Version:
-For latest version (5.5): set packageVersion as empty (default) using parameter file or parameter option as -packageVersion ""
+For latest version (5.5): set packageVersion as empty (default) using parameter file or parameter option as -packageVersion "latest"
 For 5.0: set the package version as 5.0  using parameter file or parameter option as -packageVersion "5.0"
 ```